In pandemic Christmas, U.S. rivals aim to challenge Amazon under the tree

 It pushed its annual sales event Prime Day to October from July as an early start to holiday shopping, and it brought forward the release of its annual guide of potential gifts to just before.
 The guide, which included new sections for items from small and Black-owned businesses, was Amazon’s largest ever.

 The company has long provided basic gift features.
 It charges several dollars to gift-wrap shipments, and a free message of up to 240 characters per item can be printed on black-and-white gift receipts.
-A year ago, it started offering emailed gift receipts for some items.
+A year ago, it started offering emailed gift receipts and messages for some items, with links to let recipients initiate a return and send a thank you note.

 MYSTERIOUS SENDER